geonetwork/doc/source/user-guide/workflow/suggestion.rst

 The metadata editor can be configured to analyse metadata and make suggestions to improve it.
 Examples of this include exploding a list of comma-separated keywords in a single element into multiple individual elements.

-The processes available in a given metadata schema are defined in the schema's ``suggest.xsl`` file, for example https://github.com/metadata101/iso19139.mcp/blob/master/src/main/plugin/iso19139.mcp/suggest.xsl
+The processes available in a given metadata schema are defined in the schemas ``suggest.xsl`` file, for example https://github.com/metadata101/iso19139.mcp/blob/master/src/main/plugin/iso19139.mcp/suggest.xsl

 The xsl files for each process are in the ``process`` folder within the schema.